muhammadadilnaeem/Practice-Projects/README.md

 **Code Link**
 You can view the full project files [here](https://github.com/muhammadadilnaeem/Practice-Projects/tree/main/WordCloud%20Generater%20App).

+## **Project 3: Dramatic SQL Query Interface with Flask, OpenAI, and LangChain**

+- **Description**: This project implements a web-based SQL query interface using Flask, integrating with OpenAI's language model and LangChain for handling SQL queries and database interactions.
+Users can enter their database credentials and SQL queries to receive responses formatted in a striking and emphatic manner.

+- **Technologies Used**:
+  - Flask
+  - OpenAI API
+  - LangChain
+  - HTML/CSS
+  - SQLAlchemy

+**Code Link**: You can view the full project files [here] ((https://github.com/muhammadadilnaeem/Practice-Projects/tree/main/SQL%20Query%20App)).

 ## **Project 4: Query Application**

 Description: This project is a Flask web application that allows users to ask questions and get answers using a Retrieval-Augmented Generation (RAG) model.
 Users input their questions, and the application returns relevant answers based on the indexed documents.